Globe > Oceania > Great Pacific Garbage Patch

 More than 200 billion pounds of plastic are created every year and at least 10% of it ends up in the ocean.
-Land-based plastic comprises 80% of the garbage patch; this plastic litter slowly makes it way from land, floating on the ocean's surface for years before reaching its final destination.
-From the west coast of North America, it takes roughly five years for plastic debris to travel in the ocean before getting caught in the gyre, and about one year from the east coast of Asia.
+Land-based plastic comprises 80% of the garbage patch and from the west coast of North America, it takes roughly five years for the plastic debris to travel in the ocean and get caught in the gyre, and about one year from the east coast of Asia.

 As it travels, the non-biodegradable plastic continues to disintegrate into tinier and tinier pieces, even down to the molecular level.
 The smaller the plastic breaks down, the higher chance it has of being ingested by aquatic organisms.
 Much of the larger plastic is covered in barnacles, making the area a popular destination for scientists studying the impact of plastic on the ecosystem.